albagc/onboarding/docs/ethereum.md

 > Proof-of-work blockchains are secured and verified by virtual miners around the world racing to be the first to solve a math puzzle.
 The winner gets to update the blockchain with the latest verified transactions and is rewarded  by the network with a predetermined amount of crypto.

+The idea is not to trust any central authority, but to _trust the computational power_ needed to make any chain valid.
+The key idea of the Proof of Work system is that the result should be difficult to find but easy to verify.
+For example:

+> Find a number `p` that when hashed with the previous block’s solution produces a hash with 4 leading 0s.

+This number `p` is difficult to find, as , but very easy to verify once found.
+In proof of work, the penalty for miners submitting invalid information, or blocks, is the sunk cost of computing power, energy, and time.

 Advantages include security (hackers would need to possess massive processing power) and robustness.
 Additionally, increasing value of the crypto results in an increasing incentive for more miners to partake.
 Major downside is the speed at which blocks are validated and the huge amount of electrcity required, resulting in a large carbon footprint.

-In proof of work, the penalty for miners submitting invalid information, or blocks, is the sunk cost of computing power, energy, and time.

 **Proof of stake (POS)**